aupsham/Scripts-/README.md

-This repo contains the data related to the Mobile related data that u use during testing.
+This repo contains the Mobile related data that u use during testing.